inlife/nexrender/README.md

 }
 ```

+## Static assets

+There is also a plain asset type that allows you to simply provide an `src`, and that file will be downloaded in the folder with the project.
+No additional automated actions will happen with that asset, unless you manually use scripting to do something with those.
+Might be useful for some static data-based injections, or some other use cases.

 ## Data Assets

 The second important point for the dynamic data-driven video generation is the ability to replace/change/modify non-footage data in the project.